sanger/gatekeeper/README.md

-# TagQcTool
+# Gatekeeper

-The Tag QC Tool is used to track the production and validation of batches of tag plates for Sequencing.
+Gatekeeper is used to track the production and validation of batches of tag plates for Sequencing.
 It is designed to interface with the LIMS Sequencescape.

 ## Installation